psi4/psi4/doc/sphinxman/source/optking.rst

 * |optking__dynamic_level| allows optking to change the method of optimization toward algorithms that, while often less efficient, may help to converge difficult cases.
-If this is initially set to 1, then optking, as poor steps are detected, will increase the level through several forms of more robust and cautious algorithms.
+If this is initially set to 1, then optking, as poor steps are detected, will increase the dynamic level through several forms of more robust and cautious algorithms.
   The changes will reduce the trust radius, allow backward steps (partial line searching), add cartesian coordinates, switch to cartesian coordinates, and take steepest-descent steps.